ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 ## D. Requirements for full implementations (e.g. in backends) ##

-* If ChimeraTK::AccessMode::wait_for_new_data is specified:
+* 1. If ChimeraTK::AccessMode::wait_for_new_data is specified:
-  * ChimeraTK::TransferElement::readQueue is initialised in the constructor.
+  * 1.1 ChimeraTK::TransferElement::readQueue is initialised in the constructor.
 [TBD: Allow setting the queue length through the public API?]
-  * ChimeraTK::TransferElement::readQueue is pushed whenever new data has arrived.
-If important for the implementation, the return value of cppext::future_queue::push() will tell whether there will be a corresponding call to ChimeraTK::TransferElement::doPostRead() (if the queue is full, there will be no call).
+  * 1.2 ChimeraTK::TransferElement::readQueue is pushed whenever new data has arrived.
+If important for the implementation, the return value of cppext::future_queue::push_overwirte() will tell whether there has been discarded (*).

-  * In case an exception occurs during an asychronous transfer (after a call to readTransferAsync), the exception must be stored on the cppext::future_queue which has been returned with the TransferFuture by doReadTransferAsync.
-The TransferFuture will then make sure that the exception is properly stored and rethrown in postRead (just like for synchronous transfers).
+  * 1.3 In case an exception is detected during an asychronous transfer (for instance in a separate thread), the exception must be stored on the ChimeraTK::TransferElement::readQueue.
+The TransferFuture will then make sure that the exception is properly rethrown in postRead (just like for synchronous transfers).

+### (*) Comments ###

+1.2 Either the currently pushed data or older data on the queue might be discarded.
+In any case there will be one call less to ChimeraTK::TransferElement::doPostRead(), because the number of entries in the queue could not be increased because it was full.

 ## E. Requirements for decorator-like implementations ##

-* If ChimeraTK::AccessMode::wait_for_new_data is specified, ChimeraTK::TransferElement::readQueue is initialised in the constructor with a copy of the readQueue of the target TransferElement.
-Decorator-like implementations with multiple targets must provide a readQueue e.g. by using cppext::future_queue::when_any() or cppext::future_queue::when_all().
+* 1. If ChimeraTK::AccessMode::wait_for_new_data is specified, ChimeraTK::TransferElement::readQueue is initialised in the constructor with a copy of the readQueue of the target TransferElement.
+  * 1.1 Decorator-like implementations with multiple targets must provide a readQueue e.g. by using cppext::future_queue::when_any() or cppext::future_queue::when_all().

-* All functions doPreXxx, doXxxTransferYyy and doPostXxx must delegate to their non-do counterparts (preXxx, xxxTransferYyy and postXxx).
+* 2. All functions doPreXxx, doXxxTransferYyy and doPostXxx must delegate to their non-do counterparts (preXxx, xxxTransferYyy and postXxx).
 Never delegate to the do... of the target implementation functions directly.

-* If a function of the same instance should be called, e.g. if doWriteTransferDestructively should redirect to doWriteTransfer or if doPostRead should call doPostRead of a base class, call to do-version of the function.
+* 3. If a function of the same instance should be called, e.g. if doWriteTransferDestructively() should redirect to doWriteTransfer(), or if doPostRead() should call doPostRead() of a base class, call to do-version of the function.
 This is merely to avoid code duplication, hence the surrounding logic of the non-do function is not wanted here.

-* Decorators must merely delegate doXxxTransferYyy, never add any functionalty there.
+* 4. Decorators must merely delegate doXxxTransferYyy, never add any functionalty there.
 Reason: TransferGroup might effectively bypass the decorator implementation of these functions.

+* 5. All real decorators are in fact decorators of NDRegisterAccessors<USER_TYPE>.
+Each decoration level contains one NDRegisterAccessors<USER_TYPE>::buffer_2D.
+The decorator implementation must make sure that its buffer is correctly synchronised with the target's buffer.(*)

+### (*) Comments ###

+* 5 The NDRegisterAccessorDecorator base class already contains an implementation which does this in doPreXxx() and doPostXxx().
+You usually call it from the Decorators implementation, as mentioned in 3.

 ## F. Implementation in the framework (e.g. class TransferElement itself)

 **Note:** This section is biased by the current implementation and mostly lists parts that needs to be changed!

-### 1. TransferFuture

-The TransferFuture will be kept as is for now to provide backwards compatibility and as a helper to the TransferElement implementation.
+* 1. The TransferFuture will be kept as is for now to provide backwards compatibility and as a helper to the TransferElement implementation.

-### 2. TransferElement
+* 2. TransferElement

   * 2.1 ChimeraTK::TransferElement::readAsync() is deprecated

   * 2.2 ChimeraTK::TransferElement::activeFuture is created in the first call to read(), readNonBlockig() or readAsync() from ChimeraTK::TransferElement::readQueue if ChimeraTK::AccessMode::wait_for_new_data is set.

   * 2.3 read(), readNonBlocking() first check whether ChimeraTK::AccessMode::wait_for_new_data is set.
     * 2.3.1 If no, the sequence of preRead(), readTransfer() and postRead() is executed (cf. 3).
     * 2.3.1 If yes, implement read() as a sequence of preRead() and activeFuture.wait(), resp. readNonBlocking() as a sequence of preRead(), followed by activeFuture.wait() only if activeFuture.hasNewData() == true.

   * 2.4 readLatest() is directly calling readNonBlocking() in a loop.

   * 2.5 Add function ChimeraTK::detail::getFutureQueueFromTransferElement(), replacing ChimeraTK::detail::getFutureQueueFromTransferFuture().

-### 3. ReadAnyGroup
+* 3. ReadAnyGroup

   * 3.1 Use the new ChimeraTK::detail::getFutureQueueFromTransferElement().

-### 4. ApplicationCore
+* 4. ApplicationCore

   * 4.1 For the TestableModeAccessorDecorator: TransferElement::transferFutureWaitCallback() does no longer exist.
 Instead preRead() will now be called.
 In case of readAny, multiple calls to preRead() on different accessors will be made on the first call to readAny - the decorator has to deal with that properly.